uoftgasa/uoftgasa.github.io/markdown/index.md

 - What's my budget for rent?
 	- You can see how rent in Toronto has evolved over time with [data collected by the Canada Mortgage and Housing Corporation](https://www03.cmhc-schl.gc.ca/hmip-pimh/en/TableMapChart/Table?TableId=2.2.11&GeographyId=2270&GeographyTypeId=3&DisplayAs=Table&GeograghyName=Toronto#) (click chart view to see the table as a graph).
-	- As of 2018, typical rents in Toronto are as follows:
+	- As of 2018, typical rents in Toronto (averaged across the entire GTA) are as follows:
 		- Bachelor's/Studio: $1000/month
 		- 1 Bedroom: $1200/month
 		- 2 Bedroom: $1400/month